Spartanburg Methodist College: Camak Core

+Student life

+Spartanburg Methodist College supports student engagement through campus activities, student leadership opportunities, campus recreation, religious life, and more than 30 clubs and organizations.

+Student organizations

+Among the student organizations at Spartanburg Methodist College are the Student Government Association (SGA), the Student Activities Board (SAB), formerly known as XVIBES, Kappa Sigma Alpha (KSA), a co-educational service fraternity, and the Latin American Student Organization (LASO).
+The college also sponsors a variety of cultural, service, academic, and leadership organizations.

 Campus

 SMC occupies 110 acres near the western edge of Spartanburg's city limits.
 The campus has seven residential halls (Willard, Hammond, Kingman, Parsons, Judd, Bridges, and Sparrow) that are co-ed or all-female.
 Over the past decade, SMC has expanded its campus facilities.
-In 2012, a new academic building, Ellis Hall, was opened on campus.
+In 2012, SMC opened a new academic building, Ellis Hall.
 It houses nine classrooms, a bookstore, and educational offices, including the office of the Vice President for Academic Affairs, the Write Place, student publications, the President's Hall, and Gibbs Auditorium, which seats 275.
 In 2019, the 4,000-square-foot Moore Family Fitness Center was opened on campus and provides students with access to aerobics machines, free weights, weight machines, and an aerobics classroom.